ansible/awx/awx/main/templates/main/inventory_script_view.md

 [Tuning the External Inventory Script](http://www.ansibleworks.com/docs/api.html#tuning-the-external-inventory-script) for more information on this feature.

+_(New in AWX 1.4)_ By default, the inventory script will only return hosts that are enabled in the inventory.
+This feature allows disabled hosts to be skipped when running jobs without removing them from the inventory.
+Specify a query string of `?all=1` to return all hosts, including disabled ones.

 ## Host Response

 Make a GET request to this resource with a query string similar to